Spiean03/BibFile_CleanUp/README.md

 ```python
 captialization = True
 ```
 if not, change it to False.
-The script will replace the letters (eg. "A", "B"...) with ({A},{B}).
+The script will replace the letters (eg. "A", "B"...) with ({A}, {B}...).
 The brackets force the letters to be capitalized.

 The function customization defines the unwanted sections.
 Just adjust the list with the elements you want to remove.